 Type: Instant Cabin ⸱ Interior Space: 90 sq. ft. ⸱ Peak Height: 72” ⸱ Weight: 24.9 lbs.

-The pole structure of the Coleman Instant Cabin is indeed a touch unique – instead of supporting the rainfly from the inside, it suspends the tent fabric from above.
+The pole structure of the Coleman Instant Cabin is a touch unique – instead of supporting the rainfly from the inside, it suspends the tent fabric from above.
 And therein lies the Instant Cabin’s genius.
+Not only do the poles have a telescoping design and pop into place around a central pole hub lickety-split, its integrated rainfly means that the whole pitching process takes around one minute.

-The only grumble we have with this design is that the integrated fly isn’t removable, meaning there’s no option to ditch it on hot and humid nights.
+The only grumble we have with this deisgn is that the integrated fly isn’t removable, meaning there’s no option to ditch it on hot and humid nights.
 This shortcoming is partially compensated for by the large vents/windows in the fly, but we’re always fans of having the option to shed weight and optimize airflow by leaving the fly at home when the forecast calls for clear skies.

-PROs
+• PROs

-- Roomy – fits 2 queen-size air beds
+• Roomy – fits 2 queen-size air beds

-- 1-minute setup
+• 1-minute setup

-- Integrated vented rainfly
+• Integrated vented rainfly

-- Solid weather protection
+• Solid weather protection

-- 1-year warranty
+• 1-year warranty

-CONs
+• CONs

-- Relatively low peak height
+• Relatively low peak height

-- Lacks versatility
+• Lacks versatility

-- Short on interior pockets
+• Short on interior pockets

 Eureka Copper Canyon LX 8

-Best 8-Person Tent
+Best 8-Person Family Tent

 Type: Cabin ⸱ Interior Space: 130 sq. ft. ⸱ Peak Height: 84” ⸱ Weight: 33 lbs.
 8 oz.